"And I'm not a very popular dinner guest with most of the community. It's an occupational hazard of being a werewolf."

 Rowling mentioned in interviews and on Pottermore that werewolves are supposed to be a wizarding world comparison to HIV and other blood-borne illnesses, and peoples reactions to them.

-"Professor Lupin, who appears in the third book, is one of my favorite characters.
+"Professor Lupin, who appears in the third book, is one of my favourite characters.
 He's a damaged person, literally and metaphorically.
 I think it's important for children to know that adults, too, have their problems, that they struggle.
 His being a werewolf is a metaphor for people's reactions to illness and disability."

 -- J.K.
 Rowling (Scot)